lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 The API returns data from 25 different beers including the name, alcohol content, description, image, ingredients, brewing tips, food pairing information

-We displayed 9 different types of data from the nested API that we displayed on the app
+We displayed 9 different types of data from the nested API that we displayed on the app.